Skip to main content

 Yes.
 Some merchants use Cybin for card acceptance and layer in a crypto gateway (BitPay, Coinbase Commerce) for optional crypto payment.
 Crypto acceptance is separate from your merchant account and follows different compliance rules.

-Our approval rate is industry-leading for qualified applicants — merchants whose file is complete and whose business fits a placement category we support.
+Our approval process is thorough for qualified applicants — merchants whose file is complete and whose business fits a placement category we support.
 Industry-average acceptance rates for unsolicited high-risk applications run closer to 50-60%.
 Pre-qualification by a sub-ISO is the main reason the gap is so wide.

 Cybin Enterprises is a sub-ISO — a sub-independent sales organization that represents multiple acquiring banks and processors.
 We do not hold deposits or process transactions ourselves.
 We match merchants with the acquiring partner most likely to approve and maintain their account long-term.
 Our processing partners are PCI-DSS Level 1 compliant.